bjcosta/landscaping/README.md

 # Introduction

+TODO: This page is getting too large, I need to summarize things better and link to more detail elsewhere to make it more easily consumable

 **Why am I doing this?**

 I love gardening, love eating food I have grown, want to make my yard look good, married to a marine scientist (who likes conservation and understanding of ecosystems), and I want to make a positive impact on the world through reducing my external consumption.